-The following page lists websites and resources that are great for helping your middle school and high school students in a number of subjects.
-Included are sites to assist with essay writing and research, current events, and STEM.
-Prep materials for college entrance is also listed.
+The following page lists websites and resources that are great for helping middle school and high school students delve into a number of topics.
+These have been divided into four categories: Academics, College Prep & Information Literacy, Teen Health Issues, and LGBTQ+.
 If you find that one of our links no longer works and needs to be replaced or if there is a particular topic you would like covered on this page, please CONTACT US.
 We will be happy to assist you.

-From ThoughtCo, this guide goes over the basics in many of music’s genres, their theories, and how they have progressed throughout the ages.
+From LiveAboutDotCom, this guide goes over the basics in many of music’s genres, their theories, and how they have progressed throughout the ages.

 “With over 7,000 biographies and daily features that highlight newsworthy, compelling, and surprising points-of-view, we are the digital source for true stories about people that matter.”